apalache-mc/apalache/docs/src/adr/002adr-types.md

     are produced by `T`. *Types at different positions may differ*.
 - The rule `[field: T, ..., field: T]` produces a record type over types that are produced by `T`. *Types at different positions may differ*.
 - The rule `(T, ..., T) => T` defines an operator whose result type and parameter types are produced by `T`.
-- The rule `typeConst` defines an uninterpreted type, look for an explanation below.
+- The rule `typeConst` defines an uninterpreted type (or a reference to a type alias), look for an explanation below.
 - The rule `typeVar` defines a type variable, look for an explanation below.
-- The rule `alias` refers to a type alias, which should be replaced with a type; see Section 1.2.

 Importantly, a multi-argument function always receives a tuple, e.g., `<<Int, Bool>> -> Int`, whereas a single-argument function receives the type of its